 David Pearson - Executive Director – Don Dunstan Foundation

 David Pearson is the Executive Director of the Don Dunstan Foundation – a thought leadership organisation established to inspire action for a fairer world, and to build on the legacy of the late Premier of South Australia, Don Dunstan.
 The Foundation is currently focused on growing a more purposeful economy through the Thinkers in Residence program, mental health, migration, Aboriginal economic empowerment, and homelessness through the Adelaide Zero Project.

 *Stay tuned for updates on more panel members

-The Don Dunstan Foundation is a thought leadership organisation established to inspire action for a fairer world and to build on the legacy of the late Premier Don Dunstan.
+The Don Dunstan Foundation is a thought leadership organisation.
+We work on collaborative projects to inspire action for a fairer world, building on the legacy of the late Premier, Don Dunstan.
 We are a registered charity and focus on social justice issues through public events, collaborative projects and research.
 Our current areas of focus, as set out in our 2016-2020 strategic plan, are: Exploring new ways to address homelessness in particular with the focus on ending street homelessness in the inner city as part of the Adelaide Zero Project.
 Helping improve individual and community mental health primarily though a range of events and commissioning research.
 Analysing the opportunities and challenges of migration by supporting a Migration and Population Growth Network with the Committee for Adelaide and a Migration and Refugee Research Network (MARRNet) with a broad range of organisations.
 Supporting Aboriginal economic empowerment by working with the Leaders Institute of South Australia and reconciliation though our annual Lowitja O’Donoghue Oration.
 Growing the purpose economy in South Australia through the Thinkers in Residence Program that brings experts from around the world to help us develop a more purposeful economy that is able to achieve the highest levels of social, cultural and environmental impact.